Clemson vs. TCU College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 152.8

-Clemson has gone 4-3-0 against the spread, while TCU's ATS record this season is 3-4-0.
-The Tigers have hit the over in five games, while Horned Frogs games have gone over four times.
+Clemson is 4-3-0 against the spread, while TCU's ATS record this season is 3-4-0.
+A total of five out of the Tigers' games this season have gone over the point total, and four of the Horned Frogs' games have gone over.

 Bet on this or any college basketball matchup at BetMGM